Department of English Literature

-My PhD thesis, 'The Early Modern Dream Vision: c.
-1540-1625' is funded by the Arts and Humanities Research Council and investigates the role of the 'Chaucerian' dream vision in printed poetry of the sixteenth and early-seventeenth centuries.
-By demonstrating the influence of medieval writers in the early modern period, my research project engages in new ways with current debates on the politics of print, reception studies, historical periodization and the concept of a literary tradition.
-By focusing on the bedchamber or scholar's study as an important site of textual production, my thesis also draws on recent research into the material and social conditions of literate practice and the physiology of reading, sleep and dreams.
+My PhD thesis, 'The Early Modern Dream Vision: 1540-1625' is fully funded by the Arts and Humanities Research Council and investigates the influence of the 'medieval ' dream vision in poetry of the sixteenth and early-seventeenth centuries.
+It is my contention that the dream vision is one of the great forgotten genres of the early modern period.
+Utilized by a new set of writers (the 'middle sort') interested in its cultural and commercial capital, the dream vision provided an authoritative and imaginatively flexible vehicle for delivering of a range of socio-political and personal ideas to a variety of readers.
+By demonstrating the role played by this genre in the poetry of the post-reformation period, my thesis hopes to engage with current debates on the politics of print, literary reception, historical periodization and the concept of a literary tradition.
+By focusing on the bedchamber as an important site of literary practice, my thesis will also consider the material and social conditions for textual production in this period, together with the impact of contemporary theories around the nature of reading, sleep and dreams.

 Prior to my PhD, I studied at the University of Birmingham both as an undergraduate and postgraduate student in English Literature.
 Under the supervision of Dr Gillian Wright, my MA dissertation considered the work of three female authors from the early part of the seventeenth-century and their use of the dream vision genre.
 This research led me to discover and develop an entire corpus of previously unexamined primary materials published between 1540 and 1625, thus forming the basis of my doctoral research.
 My PhD is funded by a three-year AHRC Doctoral Award and is due for completion in 2015.